-It's easy to feel overwhelmed by all of the information out there regarding exercise and who should you listen to.
+It's easy to feel overwhelmed by all of the information out there regarding exercise and who you should listen to.

 One article says yoga is the best, while another thinks that running can't be beat.
 And, in addition to opposing opinions, there's also the long list of short-lived fitness trends; here today, gone tomorrow.